viputhkounakorleap-crypto/Vee-s-Data-Analytic-Portfolio/README.md

 ## 📊 Featured Projects

 ---
+### 📋 KFF Employer Health Benefits — Stop-Loss & Premium Dashboard

+How are rising healthcare costs reshaping employer funding strategies and employee financial burden?

+An interactive dashboard analyzing employer-sponsored health insurance trends, with a focus on premium cost growth, plan funding strategies, and the shifting financial burden onto employees.
+Built using real-world data from the KFF Employer Health Benefits Survey (2019–2025).

+**Key findings:**

+-📈 Family premiums rose **~26% from 2019–2025, reaching $26,993**
+-🏥 67% of workers are now enrolled in self-funded plans, **up from 61%** -📉 Stop-loss adoption among small firms grew from **28% → 37%** -💸 Small-firm employees pay $2,662 more annually than large-firm counterparts -📊 PPO plans carry the highest premiums; HDHP/SO plans the lowest

+What I built:

+6 interactive visualizations covering premium trends, worker contributions, and plan funding strategies Dynamic filters by year, firm size, and coverage type KPI summary cards designed for executive-level decision-making

 ### 🏥 Insurance Cost Analysis
 > *What percentage of total insurance costs come from high-cost claimants?*